ninivert/ParticleAccelerator/docs/Classes/Vector3D.md

 Scalar multiplication is also overloaded with the `*`, `*=`, `/` and `/=` operators (returns: `Vector3D`).

-The `Vector3D` class implements a static function `double Vector3D::tripleProduct` to evaluate the triple product (parallelepiped spanned by the 3 vectors) of three vectors.
+The `Vector3D` class implements a static function `double Vector3D::tripleProduct` to evaluate the triple product (oriented volume of the spanned parallelepiped of the 3 vectors) of three vectors.

 - `Vector3D::tripleProduct(Vector3D const&, Vector3D const&, Vector3D const&)`:
 	- Arguments: three `Vector3D` instances